Understanding Learned Behavior in Parenting

 The thing to we need to remember is this.
 Children are people too.
 Every bit a person as much as anyone else.
 In other words, children aren’t in a period of training to become real people at a certain date.

-Unfortunately, I think all this does need to be said, for those who don’t yet understand.
-For those who still view children as second class citizens that can be shouted down at, shamed, spanked and disregarded.
+Unfortunately, I think all this does need to be said, for those who aren’t quite there yet.
+For those who still have the unconscious view of children as second class citizens that can be shouted down at, shamed, spanked and disregarded.

 If our own children are going to learn real respect (which is not the same as learning to fear people), then we parents need to model respectful behavior.